cname87/project-perform-k8es/README.md

 Note that it can take up to 30 minutes or longer for the ssl certificate to be provisioned i.e. before project-perform.com becomes operational.

-### First-time deployment

-Manually build the frontend and backend, run the unit and e2e tests and then deploy to the production cluster using Helm install: helm install -f pp-chart/values.yaml project-perform pp-chart

 ### Ongoing CI / CD

 Steps: